 An estimated 74,000 Kentuckians are living with Alzheimer’s disease, and this number is expected to significantly increase over the next 10 years due to the aging baby boomer population.
 In partnership with the Alzheimer’s Association, Nazareth Home is committed to helping all families who are affected by this disease.

-Monthly sessions are held at Nazareth Home Highlands, and last about an hour.
-The groups are free to attend; however, reservations are strongly encouraged.
+Monthly sessions are virtual and last about an hour.
+The groups are free to attend; however, you must RSVP to Gretchen Houchin to receive the meeting link.

 The Parkinson’s Support Group meets the second Tuesday of each month at 9:15 a.m., in the Nazareth Home Library at our Newburg Road Campus.
 This group is free, provides mutual support, gives practical information, and provides information about caregiving and community resources.